Meghana-0301/productrecommendation/README.md

 Step-2 :Create Django project and app.

-Step-3 :Add the shop app to installed app  in productrecommendation/settings.py.
+Step-3 :Add the shop app to installed app  in productrecommendation/settings.py and apply the Django migrations to create the tables.

 Step-4 :Creating a Model, Product and Order in models.py